 FPG Child Development Institute

 The Abecedarian Project

-- The young adult findings demonstrate that important, long-lasting benefits were associated with the early childhood program.
+Researchers monitored children’s progress over time with follow-up studies conducted at ages 12, 15, 21, 30, and 35.
+The findings continue to demonstrate that important, long-lasting benefits are associated with the high-quality early childhood program.